FAQ: Pathway ProgramSeptember 8, 2021 2022-09-07 7:39

-At any time during your matriculation at MUIC, if you have decided that you would like to apply to SGU Medicine Program, you may declare your interest in writing with the Premed adviser at the Science Division.
+At any time during your matriculation at MUIC, if you have decided that you would like to apply to SGU Doctor of Medicine (MD) Program, you may declare your interest in writing with the Premed adviser at the Science Division.
 An SGU representative will be contacting you to facilitate your application for a conditional acceptance at that time.
 Once you have completed the Intensive Science and Language Year, you can enroll in the courses listed in the Foundation Year Program with no special permission.

 During your time at SGU, you will be asked to take the United States Medical Licensing Examinations (USMLEs).
 These are the examinations that you will need to pass in order to be licensed to practice medicine in the United States.
 This is crucial and mandatory, if you are planning to do your clinical rotations during your 3rd and 4th year in the US.